snehaj6/Javascript-Mini-Projects/README.md

 - *Features:*
   - Fetch data from an API for real-time exchange rates
   - Simple user interface for input and output

+4. *To-Do List*

+A functional to-do list application where you can add, edit, and delete tasks.

+- *Features:*
+  - Add and remove tasks
+  - Mark tasks as completed
+  - Store tasks in local storage